-More than $9 billion was pumped into the research and development of Covid-19 vaccines in 2020 - the biggest injection of cash ever raised for a disease’s R&D in such a short space of time.
+$9.2 billion was pumped into the research and development of Covid-19 vaccines in 2020 - the biggest injection of cash ever raised for a disease’s R&D in such a short space of time.
 But what of the other infectious diseases that existed - and killed - long before?
-Our chart takes a look at what the R&D landscape looked like for the “big three” killers, HIV/AIDS, tuberculosis, and malaria, versus the comparatively ‘neglected diseases’, in the first year of the pandemic.
+How was funding impacted in 2021?
+Our chart takes a look at what the R&D landscape looked like for the “big three” killers, HIV/AIDS, tuberculosis, and malaria, versus the comparatively ‘neglected diseases’, in the second year of the pandemic.

-According to research by Policy Cures, malaria was responsible for 627,000 deaths worldwide in 2020, marking a 12 percent increase from the year before.
-While that’s only a fraction of the 3.3 million people killed by Covid that year, the R&D funding was still comparatively low, at only $619 million in contrast to Corona's $9 billion.
-Research for hepatitis B fared worse still, with only $18 million in funding, despite killing some 900,000 people.
+According to research by Policy Cures, malaria was responsible for 619,000 deaths worldwide in 2021, marking a 10 percent decrease from the year before, while attracting funding of $619 million.
+In comparison, the outbreak of the Covid-19 pandemic led to a funding surge of $9.2 billion, contrasted with 3 million deaths in its initial year.
+Research for hepatitis B fared worse still, with only $16 million in funding, despite killing some 820,000 people in 2019.
 Those disparities can at least in part be explained by the scale of its perceived “burden on society”, and whether or not the disease has been “politicized” in the eye of the public through media coverage, according to Vox.